ultrabug/py3status/README.rst

 Available modules
 =================
-You can get a list and short description of all the available modules by using the CLI:
+You can get a list with short descriptions of all available modules by using the CLI:
 ::

     $ py3status modules list

-To get more details about all the available modules and their configuration, use:
+To get more details about all available modules and their configuration, use:
 ::

     $ py3status modules details

-All the modules shipped with py3status are present in the sources in the `py3status/modules <https://github.com/ultrabug/py3status/tree/master/py3status/modules>`_ folder.
+All modules shipped with py3status are present as the Python source files in the `py3status/modules <https://github.com/ultrabug/py3status/tree/master/py3status/modules>`_ directory.

 Most of them are **configurable directly from your current i3status.conf**, check them out to see all the configurable variables.